Using the 830B Digital Multimeter in the Home

 If you find a short circuit you should check if is in the cable itself or in a connector.
 It is sometimes possible to repair a short circuit in a connector (unless it is moulded onto the cable), but a cable with a short circuit, like a blown fuse, should be thrown away immediately.

 Sometimes if you are touching the ends of both test leads a little current may flow through your skin - this is quite harmless but in such a case you may not see the open circuit display, but a display of many hundreds of thousands of ohms.
 This is still a good indication that there is no short circuit.

-It is not possible to use the DVM to check a modern compact fluorescent light bulb but you can use it to check if an old-fashioned filament (incandescent) light bulb has died.
+It is not possible to use the DVM to check modern LED or compact fluorescent light bulbs but you can use it to check if an old-fashioned filament (incandescent) light bulb has died.
 To do so set the DVM to its 2000 Ω (2000 Ohm) range as you do for testing a fuse.
 As with that test when the leads are not connected to anything you should see an open-circuit display and if the leads are touched together you should see a display of the lead resistance, between zero and 2Ω.